OmarAymanMahfouz/threeBallGame/README.md

 Three Ball Game
 ===============
-You are moving forword with a ball and trying to avoid craching anthor ball that has different color.
+You are moving forward with a ball and trying to avoid crashing another ball that has different color.

 Build
 -----